-This is why many bunny owners choose to make under their couch a no go area for their bunnies and in this guide we take a look at the various ways people have found to block of this space so you can find an idea that will work for you and follow their example.
+This is why many bunny owners choose to make under their couch a no-go area for their bunnies and in this guide show you how you can do this easily by filling the space with some storage.

-A simplest way to block off access under your couch is by filling in the gap with somethings that will be resistant to chewing damage.
+The simplest way to block off access under your couch is by filling in the gap with somethings that will be resistant to chewing damage.
 This can be an ideal place to store things away in plastic storage boxes.
 They are cheap and come in a variety of sizes so you can measure up the gap and find something that fits snugly.
 These can then be filled with cloths, toys and shoes which can also help keep them out of your bunnies reach.

 If you want something that looks a little less cluttered than using storage or there isn't enough of a gap to usefully fill the space, then a common way of blocking access to this area is to use a few lengths of wood.
 These can be cut to size then slid under your couch around the edges to act as a barrier.
 Bunnies can be quite strong if they want to move something out the way so make sure the blocks of wood can't easily be moved about by using something substantial or by putting something heavy behind them.

 Better still if you have some home improvement skills then it can be a great idea to make into a simple wooden frame to go under your couch.
 This works well as it will stay in place if your couch moves about and can provide a solid base if you want to attach some additional bunny proofing around the back.